aptos-labs/aptos-core/aptos-move/framework/aptos-token/doc/token.md

 <code>description: string::String</code>
 </dt>
 <dd>
- A description for the token collection Eg: "Aptos Toad Overload"
+ A description for the token collection Eg: &quot;Aptos Toad Overload&quot;
 </dd>
 <dt>
 <code>name: string::String</code>
 </dt>
 <dd>
- The collection name, which should be unique among all collections by the creator; the name should also be smaller than 128 characters, eg: "Animal Collection"
+ The collection name, which should be unique among all collections by the creator; the name should also be smaller than 128 characters, eg: &quot;Animal Collection&quot;
 </dd>
 <dt>
 <code>uri: string::String</code>